 After surgery, a special diet will help your stomach heal.
 At first, you will just drink low-sugar liquids.
 You might have tea or broth, for instance.
 As you feel better, you’ll eat low-fat pureed or semisolid food, such as applesauce.
 When your system is ready, you’ll eat a range of foods in small amounts.

-Certain problems may occur after surgery, depending on the type of surgery you have.
+Certain problems may happen after surgery, depending on the type of surgery you have.
 These problems can include:

 Malnutrition.
 Your body may not be able to absorb all the vitamins it needs.
 Symptoms include fatigue, feeling cold, swollen ankles, or excessive hair loss.
 Take vitamin supplements as prescribed, for life, to help prevent this.

 Dumping syndrome.
-This can occur after gastric bypass procedures.
-After eating high-sugar foods, you may have weakness, cramps, nausea, sweats, or, in rare instances, fainting.
-Avoid foods that cause these symptoms.
+This can happen after gastric bypass procedures.
+After eating high-sugar foods, you may have weakness, stomach cramps and pain, nausea, sweats, or, in rare instances, fainting.
+Avoid foods that cause any of these symptoms.

 Lactose intolerance.
 You may lose the ability to digest lactose (a sugar found in dairy products).
 Symptoms include cramps, bloating, and diarrhea.
 Diarrhea may occur 60 to 90 minutes after a meal.
 Avoid dairy foods (such as milk and cheese) if this happens.